letsencrypt/website/docs/integration-guide.md

 one-time process of renewing some certificates 1 day ahead of when you would normally renew, some of them 2 days ahead, and so on.

+# Retrying failures

 Renewal failure should not be treated as a fatal error.
+You should implement graceful retry logic in your issuing services using an exponential backoff pattern, maxing out at once per day per certificate.
+For instance, a reasonable backoff schedul would be: 1st retry after one minute, 2nd retry after ten minutes, third retry after 100 minutes, 4th and subsequent retries after one day.
+You should of course have a way for administrators to request early retries on a per-domain or global basis.

+Backoffs on retry means that your issuance software should keep track of failures as well as successes, and check if there was a recent failure before attempting a fresh issuance.
+There's no point in attempting issuance hundreds of times per hour, since repeated failures are likely to be persistent.

-You should implement graceful retry logic in your issuing services using an exponential backoff pattern.
-However, errors should be sent to the administrator in charge, in order to see if problems need fixing.
+All errors should be sent to the administrator in charge, in order to see if specific problems need fixing.